Find Affordable College Courses

 $3,744 Average Tuition & Fees

-Our 2023 rankings named Camden County College the best value school in New Jersey for nursing students.
-Camden County College is a medium-sized public school located in the large suburb of Blackwood.
+Our analysis found Camden County College to be the best value school for nursing students who want to pursue a degree in New Jersey.
+Camden County College is a moderately-sized public school located in the large suburb of Blackwood.

 In-state tuition fees for undergraduate students at Camden County College are $3,744 per year.
 Nursing majors at Camden County College take out an average of $21,250 in student loans while working on their egree.